 Here are the 3 main categories.
 You probably might have thought about this.
 We spend about 1/3th of our time on work, sleep, and personal time.

-Household activities: cleaning, laundry, meals, garden, repairsLeisure: TV, socialize, sports, shopping, readingCaring: children and pets
+Household activities: cleaning, laundry, meals, garden, repairsLeisure: TV, socializing, sports, shopping, readingCaring: children and pets

 This is interesting information.
 Many people tell me that they don’t have enough time for studying.
 According to the statistics we used before, we use about 30 minutes per day for studying.